Language Scent: Exploring Cross-Language Information Navigation: Formative Study

-The study was conducted as an online interview study with 10 participants (\textbf{P\#}, 7 women, 3 men; mean age $= 25 \pm 3$), recruited through social media and snowball sampling. \rev{ All participants were native speakers of Chinese and at least independent users of English according to the Common European Framework of Reference for Languages (CEFR) \cite{CEFRLevelsCommona}.
-Specifically, one participant was at the B-level (independent users), nine were at the C-level (proficient/near-native users). } All reported regularly seeking information online, on average about once a day (mean $= 0.97 \pm 0.09$ times).
+The study was conducted as an online interview study with 10 participants (\textbf{P\#}, 7 women, 3 men; mean age $= 25 \pm 3$), recruited through social media and snowball sampling.
+All participants were native speakers of Chinese and at least independent users of English according to the Common European Framework of Reference for Languages (CEFR) \cite{CEFRLevelsCommona}.
+Specifically, one participant was at the B-level (independent users), nine were at the C-level (proficient/near-native users). \rev{All participants lived in a Chinese-speaking region until at least age 15 ($M = 18.6, SD = 2.5$; 1 in Taiwan and Hong Kong, 9 in Mainland China) and, at the time of the study, resided in an English-speaking country (5 in Canada, 5 in the United States).} All reported regularly seeking information online, on average about once a day (mean $= 0.97 \pm 0.09$ times). \rev{Additionally, on average participants rated their frequency of information seeking in Chinese as $5.77$ and in English as $7.00$ on a 7-point Likert scale ($1 = \text{Very Rarely}$, $7 = \text{Very Frequently}$).}

 As a warm-up exercise, and to observe users’ multilingual information seeking behaviours, we selected two tasks likely to induce language switching, based on prior work \cite{steichenMultilingualNewsSearch2023}: exploring public opinions on (1) the release of the AI model DeepSeek and (2) the practice of vegetarianism.
 Participants had 10 minutes for each task and were asked to think aloud \cite{ThinkingAloud1, charters2003UseThinkaloudMethods} during the process.
-We then concluded with a semi-structured interview on their general multilingual searching behaviours, challenges, and needs, which lasted about 30 - 40 minutes.
-In total, each study session took approximately 60 minutes and participants were remunerated US \$15.
+We concluded with a 30--40 minute semi-structured interview. \rev{The interview focused on participants' (1) language choice and switching strategies during information seeking, (2) perceptions of current tools' support for their workflow, and (3) desired features and envisioned designs.} In total, each study session took approximately 60 minutes and participants were remunerated US \$15.
 This study was approved by our institution's ethics review board.

-The task sessions and interview were screen- and audio-recorded.
-We conducted a thematic analysis by open-coding the interview transcripts \cite{braunUsingThematicAnalysis2006a}.
+Task sessions and interviews were screen- and audio-recorded.
+We conducted an inductive thematic analysis by open-coding the interview transcripts \cite{braunUsingThematicAnalysis2006a}, \rev{focusing on language choice in multilingual search.
+The first author identified initial themes, which were refined with co-authors until consensus.} \rev{Screen and audio recording were used when context was needed (e.g. resolve ambiguity).}